traycerai/community/README.md

 - **X (Twitter)**: Follow us [@TraycerAI](https://twitter.com/TraycerAI)

 - **GitHub**: Encounter a bug or have a feature request?
 File an issue on our [community repository](https://github.com/traycerai/community/issues).

+## Terms of Service and Privacy Policy

+By using Traycer, you agree to our [Terms of Service](https://traycer.ai/terms-of-service) and [Privacy Policy](https://traycer.ai/privacy-policy).